fmccarthy/class_DMDR/README.md

-To check that the code runs, type:
+To check that the code runs, do:

     ./class explanatory_DMDR.ini

+If it runs with no error message, you have succeeded in installing the C code.

 To install the C code along with the python wrapper, do: